Mayank52/Resume-Builder/README.md

 # Resume Builder

 ### Description:
-Created a web application Resume Builder where user signup/signin to firebase, then they are allowed to select a resume of theire choice and then edit it while watching the resume being updating on side.
+Created a web application Resume Builder where user signup/signin, then they are allowed to select a resume of their choice and then edit it while watching the resume being updating on side.
 Then users information is stored on redux store so that all react components can get information from same place.
 Finally user can download pdf of their resume or just save their selected resumes and information on firebase cloud.

 ### Tech Learned And Used:
 - ReactJS Class Components